 How to make a payment or set up a payment plan

 You can make a payment online or if you'd prefer call our automated phone line on 01267 679900, select option 5.
 You will need:

 We accept the following types of credit/debit cards (Visa, Mastercard, Switch, Solo, Visa Delta).

 If you cannot afford to pay the entire bill straight away you may be able to pay by instalments, you will need to contact us to arrange this.
 Once we have agreed a payment plan, the easiest way to manage this is with a Direct Debit.

-You can set up your Direct Debit over the phone on 01554 742156.
-Alternatively you can print off the Direct Debit form, complete all sections including your housing benefit invoice number and return to us at: Housing Benefit, Ty Elwyn, Town Hall Square, Llanelli, SA15 3AP.
+You can print off the Direct Debit form, complete all sections including your housing benefit invoice number and return to us at: Housing Benefit, Ty Elwyn, Town Hall Square, Llanelli, SA15 3AP.
 The payment date for your Direct Debit will be the 1st of each month.

 If you do not pay the invoice we will send you reminders in case you have forgotten to pay, but if you still fail to pay or to come to an agreement to clear the invoice, we will have to take further action.